partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 To encode a stream into ABR you need a real-time video encoder.
 There are many open-source and commercial options for real-time encoding, but many of them would require you to manage the deployment, scaling, and failover - _you're not interested in any of this_ - that's where AWS Elemental MediaLive comes in.
 MediaLive is a fully-managed AWS service that can process live media and create ABR protocols like HLS and DASH.
 MediaLive *does not* act as an origin to serve the streaming video, for that, we'll need another service.

 For video files, S3 Static Hosting is a popular way to host video.
-In a live streaming scenario, however, it's not recommended to use S3 as a live streaming origin due to the way many ABR protocols work and the [S3 Data Consistancy Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#overview).
+In a live streaming scenario, however, it's not recommended to use S3 as a live streaming origin due to the way many ABR protocols work and the [S3 Data Consistency Model](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html#overview).
 What other options do we have?
 AWS Elemental released two other services to help us with content origination - MediaPackage and MediaStore.
 The application is interactive, so we want to keep the latency from the studio to our end users under 10 seconds.
 You read a [comprehensive blog post](https://aws.amazon.com/blogs/media/how-to-compete-with-broadcast-latency-using-current-adaptive-bitrate-technologies-part-1/) from AWS on streaming latency and decided that for our use case, MediaStore is the best fit.

 Now you need to deploy MediaLive and MediaStore.
 Sure, you could use the AWS Console or even Cloudformation, but you're in a hurry and not interested in writing YAML or JSON.
 You plan to use AWS Amplify CLI/SDK for the mobile app, maybe there's a way to manage your live streaming infrastructure with the same toolchain?
 Luckily, you met an Solutions Architect at the AWS SFO Summit who shared with you a [AWS Amplify plugin](https://aws-amplify.github.io/docs/cli/plugins) that does just this very thing.
 Let's get building!